 Like most modern cordless cleaners, you can detach the main unit to use it as a handheld vacuum.
 This is great for cleaning car interiors, stairs, and above-floor locations.
-The Shark also feels sturdy and well-made, which isn’t always the case with cordless stick vacs.
+We also think the Shark feels sturdy and well-made, which isn’t always the case with cordless stick vacs.

 Unfortunately, a downside to the solid construction is weight.
-At 4.1kg, the Shark IZ201UK might not sound particularly heavy, but it weighs more than many other cordless models.
+At 4.1kg, the Shark IZ201UK might not sound particularly heavy, but it weighs more than many other cordless models we’ve reviewed.

 Moving on from the vacuum’s weight, the Shark has a sliding switch for both power and changing cleaning settings.
 This is good news if you’re not a fan of the Dyson trigger system, although the IZ201UK does have a triggered “Boost” mode for when you need a burst of power.